pnp/blog/content/post/power-platform-extensibility/PowerAutomate.md

 \* VBScript is deprecated from Windows.
 In future releases of Windows, VBScript will be available as a [feature on demand](https://learn.microsoft.com/en-us/windows/whats-new/deprecated-features-resources#vbscript) before its removal from the operating system

+### Constraints and limitations

-**Constraints and limitations**: To prevent unauthorized access, Windows require administrator  rights to access protected resources.
+To prevent unauthorized access, Windows require administrator  rights to access protected resources.
 To access protected resources (such as files) using the scripting actions, run Power Automate with administrator  rights.